Call for HPDC 2021 Board of Directors Nominations

 - 1 seat in the manufacturer category

-The election for the 2020 HPDC Board of Directors will be conducted by written ballot from October 23-November 8, 2019.
-Results will be communicated to nominees following the close of the election.
-Those elected will be invited to participate on an ex officio basis in the HPDC Annual Board of Directors meeting, being held on November 19, 2019 in Atlanta, GA.
-Announcement of the election results will take place at the HPDC Annual Member Meeting and Reception, on November 19, 2019, also in Atlanta.
+The election for the 2021 HPDC Board of Directors will be conducted by written ballot from October 26-November 9, 2020 Results will be communicated to nominees following the close of the election.
+Those elected will be invited to participate on an ex officio basis in the HPDC Board of Directors meeting, being held on November 17, 2020, via Zoom.
+Announcement of the election results will take place at the HPDC Annual Member Meeting via Zoom, directly following the Board meeting on November 17, 2020.